sourcegraph/handbook/content/strategy-goals/strategy/code-graph/code-security-tiger-team/index.md

 ### Vision

 Security scanners have a low signal to noise ratio.
 This means that security and development teams have to spend more and more time triaging and fixing vulnerabilities.
-This is made more difficult because there is a gap bewteen security and development goals and workflows: security teams want to ensure compliance and reduce risks, while development teams have to make trade-offs between updating dependencies and delivering on other priorities.
+This is made more difficult because there is a gap between security and development goals and workflows: security teams want to ensure compliance and reduce risks, while development teams have to make trade-offs between updating dependencies and delivering on other priorities.

 In the future, we believe that: